spacetelescope/PASTIS/README.md

 is currently private.
 The analysis for each of them can be started with the respective launcher in `pastis/launchers`.

 ### LUVOIR-A
-There is a built-in LUVOIR-A simulator readily usable within the pastis package, and it supports the three baselien APLC desings for this observatory.
+There is a built-in LUVOIR-A simulator readily usable within the pastis package, and it supports the three baseline APLC designs for this observatory.
 The script `run_luvoir.py` is pre-set to easily run the medium and large design APLCs of LUVOIR-A as well.
 You just need to uncomment the according lines and it will generate the matrices, and run the PASTIS analysis for those cases as well.